 While it is the DSL's role to make Child Protection Contact Referrals, any staff member can make a Child Protection Contact Referral to Children's Services if a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM, Forced Marriage etc).
 In these circumstances a Child Protection Contact Referral should be made to Children's Services and/or the Police immediately.
+Where Child Model Child Protection Policy for Schools September 2021 CSF0034

-Where Child Protection Contact Referrals are made by another member of staff, the DSL should be informed as soon as possible.
+Protection Contact Referrals are made by another member of staff, the DSL should be informed as soon as possible.

 If a teacher (persons employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police via 101.
 This is a mandatory reporting duty.
-See Appendix 1-Keeping Children Safe in Education (DfE 2022) pg.
-153
+KCSiE (DfE 2021) pg.
+131-132: